City of New Orleans (album)

-City of New Orleans is the 31st studio album by country musician Willie Nelson, released by Columbia Records.
+City of New Orleans is a studio album by the American musician Willie Nelson, released by Columbia Records in 1984.
 The title track was written and originally recorded by Steve Goodman; his version was released in 1971.
 The next year, Arlo Guthrie became the first to have a hit with the song.
 Nelson's version topped the U.S. country singles chart.
-Other covers featured on the album include "Please Come to Boston" and "Wind Beneath My Wings".
+Other covers on the album include "Please Come to Boston" and "Wind Beneath My Wings".

+The title track was nominated for a Grammy Award.

+Critical reception

+The Philadelphia Inquirer wrote that Nelson's "pushing his all-purpose interpretive powers too far."